 If you make this Caron cupcakes crochet hat do share a photo of it with me!
 Tag me @smithakatti on social media.
 I would love to see and cheer on your projects!

-Update: Here is the Crochet Beanie I made using the left over yarn 😉
+Update: Check out the Crochet Beanie I made using the left over Caron cupcakes yarn 😉